Eben60/Mendeleev.jl/docs/src/index.md

 Most data from
 [mendeleev](https://github.com/lmmentel/mendeleev) by [Lukasz Mentel](https://github.com/lmmentel)

-_Wikipedia_ and _CRC Handbook of Chemistry and Physics (ISBN 9781482208689)_ were the most used primary data sources.
+_Wikipedia_ and _CRC Handbook of Chemistry and Physics (ISBN 9781482208689)_ were the most used primary data sources for _words, words, words_ and for _numbers_, respectively.